 The campaign is designed to increase awareness that sobriety checkpoints, saturation patrols, undercover officers and concerned citizens will conduct massive enforcement efforts, usually involving multiple agencies that target specific areas to identify and arrest impaired drivers.
 The media campaign ran May through August.

 CAPS assisted in the “Drive Sober or Get Pulled Over” campaign.
 A telephone survey was conducted from a representative portion of the state in order to determine whether or not the media campaign was a success.
 The data collection was performed as soon as the enforcement period ended.
-A total of 500 qualified Alabama driver residents were randomly sampled using a combination of landlines and cell phones exchanges.
+A total of 500 qualified Alabama driver residents were randomly sampled using a combination of landlines and cell phone exchanges.

 The overwhelming majority of drivers (77%) had seen or heard messages encouraging people to avoid drinking and driving only 23% said they had not.
-Of those who had seen a message 59% saw the message on TV, while 16% heard it on the radio.
+Of those who had seen a message, 59% saw the message on TV, while 16% heard it on the radio.
 18% of respondents saw a billboard or sign and 4% read it in the newspaper.
 The majority of TV and radio messages (59%) were from commercials/advertisements and 27% were public service announcement.

-Some drivers (36%) had seen or heard of special effort by the police to reduce drinking and driving.
+Some drivers (36%) had seen or heard of special efforts by the police to reduce drinking and driving.
 Most respondents (56%) had seen the special effort by police on TV while 12% saw it on billboards or signs and 12% heard of the efforts on the radio.
-Some drivers (17%) saw or heard news story about law enforcement efforts.
+Some drivers (17%) saw or heard news stories about law enforcement efforts.
 47% saw or heard a commercial/advertisement and 36% saw or heard a public service announcement.

 When questioned, 34% of the drivers said they had personally driven past or through a police checkpoint in the last 30 days.